schaafie/yic/README.md

 Phoenix 1.2.5

 # Usage
-The framework is in development.
-Thus it is not enough to start the server.
+The framework is in development and thus do not (yet) expect it to be complete.
-You need to add basic credentials as well otherwise there will be token errors in accessing the application.
-In dev and Test default tokens are inserted as part of the init of the token registry.

-Docker compose and docker file are provided to run in container.
+Docker compose and docker file are provided to run in portainer.
 The files assume you have a running postgress instance the the container can connect to.
 The .env.portainer file contains the specifics of the connection.
 To create the image, use portainer-dockerfile and add a jar that contains .env.portainer, entrypoint.sh, mix.exs and mix.lock.